Milfred08/cs499-capstone/docs/self-assessment.md

 ## Career Goals

 I live in Orlando, Florida and work as a Systems Analyst.
-My next step is a role where I design and build secure backend services and data workflows—ideally in healthcare or another data-sensitive field.
+My next step is a role where I design and build secure backend services and data workflows ideally in healthcare or another data-sensitive field.
 Long term, I want to lead small engineering teams and own services from design to deployment.
 I enjoy solving problems with clear code, clean interfaces, and measurable results.

 ## Professional Identity and Strengths